nubenetes/awesome-kubernetes/docs/nosql.md

 - [DZone: Maximizing MongoDB on AWS](https://dzone.com/articles/maximizing-mongodb-on-aws) This lengthy post will tell you everything you need to know about getting MongoDB Atlas working as best as it can on Amazon Web Services.
 - [MongoDB and Kubernetes 🌟](https://www.mongodb.com/kubernetes)
 - [polarsparc.com: Hands-on MongoDB :: Part-5 🌟](https://www.polarsparc.com/xhtml/MongoDB-5.html)
+- [betterprogramming.pub: MongoDB Schema Validation Rules](https://betterprogramming.pub/mongodb-schema-validation-rules-8a1afc6ea67b) How to apply schema validation rules in a collection.

 ### Redis
 - [Redis](http://redis.io/)